 The components of the missile guidance system are shown here.
 (Picture from FM 17-12-4 Tank Gunnery for M60A2 Tanks.)

 The M60A2 gunner's controls are shown here.
 His handles are obvious in the middle of the image, and to the left is his panel and computer control unit.
 The M126 telescope is above the gunner's panel, and his periscope M50 is to the right of his handles.
 The ammunition box in the center of the turret floor was used to stow eight conventional rounds.

 This view is up into the commander's cupola.
 The microphone and intercom control box are visible on the turret wall, and the cupola traverse mechanism is behind the TC's left shoulder.

 This is the gunner's laser ranging control unit, which allowed him to select which laser return the computer used as the basis for a target's range.
-It is located just to the right of his periscope.
+It is located just to the left of his periscope.

 This view is looking across the turret to the loader's position.
 Stowage for the firing circuit tester, gunner's quadrant, and spare lamp are labeled, and the loader's panel is mounted on the left turret wall.
 The breech of the 152mm gun-launcher is on the right of the picture.

 This view highlights the commander's panel on the left side of his cupola.
 The knobs and toggle switches on the panel perform functions related to target designation and gun stabilization.
 His handles are visible in the bottom of the image, and the browpad for his M51 periscope is above the handles.

 The right side of the commander's cupola is shown here.
 The M19 ballistic computer control unit is in the center of the image, and this allowed the TC to adjust for crosswind speed, cant, parallax, ammunition type, gun jump, and drift.
 Some of the eleven vision blocks ringing the base of the cupola are visible, and the M51 periscope is on the left of the image.